Aliases for SH3RF1 Gene

 Previous GeneCards Identifiers for SH3RF1 Gene

 This gene encodes a protein containing an N-terminus RING-finger, four SH3 domains, and a region implicated in binding of the Rho GTPase Rac.
 Via the RING-finger, the encoded protein has been shown to function as an ubiquitin-protein ligase involved in protein sorting at the trans-Golgi network.
 The encoded protein may also act as a scaffold for the c-Jun N-terminal kinase signaling pathway, facilitating the formation of a functional signaling module. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SH3RF1 Gene

 SH3RF1 (SH3 Domain Containing Ring Finger 1) is a Protein Coding gene.
-Diseases associated with SH3RF1 include benign paroxysmal positional nystagmus.
-Among its related pathways are ERK Signaling and TGF-Beta Pathway.
-GO annotations related to this gene include ligase activity and MAP-kinase scaffold activity.
-An important paralog of this gene is SORBS3.
+Among its related pathways are ERK Signaling and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include ligase activity.
+An important paralog of this gene is SH3RF3.

 UniProtKB/Swiss-Prot for SH3RF1 Gene

 Acts as a scaffold protein, contributes to Rac-induced signal transduction such as JNKs (MAPK8 and MAPK9) activation and induces apoptosis.
 Within a signaling complex, it probably recruits protein kinases such as MAP3K10 or MAP3K11 which are in turn activated leading to the sequential activation of MAP2K4, MAP2K7 and JNKs (MAPK8 and MAPK9) (By similarity).
 May be involved in targeting of HIV-1 GAG and GAG-POL polyproteins to the plasma membrane.